chinjun/Nanagogo-NavHelper/README.md

 # Nanagogo Nav Helper (48G)

-This is a Chrome extension that adds a side bar to 755, allowing easy navigation between 48G member 755 pages.
+This is a Chrome extension that adds a side bar to the 755 web app, allowing easy navigation between 48G member 755 pages.
 The project is derived from hachy's [Nanagogo-FriendlyNav](https://github.com/hachy/Nanagogo-FriendlyNav), which provides similar functionality for Nogizaka46 members.

 **Installation:**